 Other than a nerdy algorithm with a cool name, Google RankBrain is an incredibly important part of the modern internet and in this article, we’ll be explaining why.

 Google officially confirmed that RankBrain existed on 26th October 2015, however, as we all know Google love to keep a good secret, it’s anyone’s guess how long it’s actually existed and being in use.

-To summarise in as short a way as possible, RankBrain is one of the top 3 ranking factors that takes into account user experience – that’s Click Through Rate, Bounce Rate And Dwell Time.
-If you’re website gets a high CTR, low Bounce Rate and high Dwell Time – you’ll be laughing your way into that coveted number 1 spot.
+To summarise in as short a way as possible, Google RankBrain is one of the top 3 ranking factors that takes into account user experience – that’s Click Through Rate, Bounce Rate And Dwell Time.
+If you’re website gets a high CTR, low Bounce Rate and high Dwell Time – you’ll be laughing your way into that coveted number 1 spot with thanks to Rankbrain.

 That is an incredibly basic summary of how it works, so for all of you big SEO fans (just like us), we’ll go into a bit more complexity now.

 The main thing to remember about Google as a business, and something many marketers tend to forget, is that their number one goal/KPI/North star metric (whichever you prefer) is to satisfy as many searchers as they possibly can.
 If you went on to Google and every search you made just brainwashed you with spam websites and irrelevant results, you’d probably throw a little strop and move over to Bing, or another search engine.

 So just like every single business that exists, Google has something they need to give their users in order to retain their spot as leader of search engines.
 In the old days of SEO, webmasters could make any website rank for any search term, if they bought enough links and crammed the keyword in the content as many times as possible.
 In today’s world, not so much.